jeff1108/Application/README.md

 </div>
 <div class="thin-border">
   <h3 class="black-text"> <br>Hi everyone, my name is Jeff.</br>
 I have just finished my degree this year and I would like to apply the program as I really appreciate the idea of democratisation of learning and technology.
-Everyone should have an equal opportunity to learn or be educated wherever they born in.
+Everyone should have an equal opportunity to learn or be educated wherever they born.
 Nowadays, more and more people started self-learning new knowledge in the Internet, and I think founders and coders provide a good platform for us to work with like-minded people, share our ideas and build some useful things to the community.
 </h4>
 </div>